alexisMarceau1/SeattleEnergyForecast/README.md

    - **Comparison with/without ENERGYSTARScore**: Analyze the impact of excluding the `ENERGYSTARScore` variable on model accuracy to determine if it can be safely omitted, reducing data collection costs.

 ## ✅**Results**

 ### Best Model
 - **Random Forest** provided a good balance between prediction accuracy and computational efficiency.

 #### CO₂ Emissions (`TotalGHGEmissions`)
 ![CO₂ Emissions Model Performance](images/emissions.png)
    - The graph illustrates the **Mean Absolute Error (MAE)** on both train and test sets across different models, as well as the training and prediction times for each model.
+   - Note: In the bar charts, 'Train' (orange) represents the model’s average performance on the training data during each cross-validation fold, while 'Test' (blue) shows the performance on the validation subsets within cross-validation.
+This 'Test' does not refer to the final test set but to internal validation.
+The final MAE on the test set is calculated separately, which may cause slight differences due to evaluating unseen data as a single set, rather than as averaged folds.
    - Random Forest achieved a balance between accuracy and computational efficiency, making it the best choice for predicting emissions.

 #### Energy Consumption (`SiteEnergyUse(kBtu)`)